-TRWA’s work to assess the population of Diamondback Terrapins in the Taunton River Watershed will be entering it’s seventh season in June 2022.
+TRWA’s work to assess the population of Diamondback Terrapins in the Taunton River Watershed entered it’s seventh season 2022.
 This unique terrapin is a threatened species, protected under Massachusetts Law.
 Because poaching for the illegal pet trade is a huge threat, we purposely do not post a lot of information about this work.

 A link to MassWildlife’s Natural Heritage & Endangered Species information sheet on the species.